-(1) The contribution to HLP of X's interests in those OLPs in which X holds an interest equal to or in excess of 50 percent of the OLP's total interests in partnership capital and profits will terminate such OLPs under § 708(b)(1)(B).
+- (1) HLP has two members for purposes of § 301.7701-3 and, in the absence of an election to the contrary, will be a partnership for federal tax purposes; - (2) The contribution to HLP of X's interests in those OLPs in which X holds an interest equal to or in excess of 50 percent of the OLP's total interests in partnership capital and profits will terminate such OLPs under § 708(b)(1)(B).
 The contribution to HLP of X's interests in those OLPs in which X holds an interest that is less than 50 percent of the OLP's total interests in capital and profits will not terminate such OLPs under § 708(b)(1)(B) unless the contribution, taken together with all other transfers of interests in the OLP during 12 consecutive months results in 50 percent or more of the total interest in capital and profits of the OLP being transferred within a 12-month period; and

-(2) The contribution of X's total interest in each of the OLPs to HLP results in potential partnership level recapture liability to X because X will be a partner in HLP who, in turn, will be a partner in the OLPs when the OLPs technically terminate.
+(3) The contribution of X's total interest in each of the OLPs to HLP results in potential partnership level recapture liability to X because X will be a partner in HLP who, in turn, will be a partner in the OLPs when the OLPs technically terminate.
 However, X is not subject to § 42(j) recapture because it is represented that HLP may avail itself of the § 1.47-3(f) exception to ITC recapture (and, by analogy, § 42(j) recapture).
 To the extent that there is not a technical termination of an OLP under § 708(b)(1)(B), there will not be a partnership level recapture event.
-Further, the contribution of X's total interest in each of the OLPs to HLP will result in no partner level recapture because, applying the identity of interest rule of § 1.47-6(a)(2)(b)(iii) to dispositions of § 42 property, X will not dispose of more than 33^{1/3} percent of its greatest total interest in the § 42 buildings held by the OLPs.
+Further, the contribution of X's total interest in each of the OLPs to HLP will result in no partner level recapture because, applying the identity of interest rule of § 1.47-6(a)(2)(b)(iii) to dispositions of § 42 property, X will not dispose of more than 331⁄2 percent of its greatest total interest in the § 42 buildings held by the OLPs.
 Therefore, X may rely on the de minimis exception provided in Rev. Rul.
 90-60 to avoid recapture liability.

 Except as specifically set forth above, no opinion is expressed concerning the federal tax consequences of the facts described above under any other provision of the Code.
-Specifically, no opinion is expressed or implied as to whether HLP is a partnership for federal tax purposes.